simhu/cubical/README.md

 INSTALL
 -------

-To install cubical a working Haskell and cabal installation are required.
+To install cubical, a working Haskell and cabal installation are required.
 To build cubical go to the main directory and do

   `cabal install`